Philippines' Duterte offers telecoms role to new ally China

 “The announcement is that telecoms duopoly is about to end.”

-It was high time a third player entered the market to boost competition, said Pierre Galla, co-founder of ICT advocacy group Democracy.Net.PH.

-“There will, of course, be concerns, but these concerns we will identify and raise once we know what sort of telco is coming in,” Galla told Reuters.

-Ties with China have warmed under Duterte, who has put aside disputes with Beijing, looking to it to play a key role in building and funding urgently needed infrastructure.
+Ties with China have warmed under Duterte, who has put aside disputes with Beijing and wants it to play a key role in building and funding urgently needed infrastructure, from highways and ports to railways and power plants.

 Duterte recognised that China had the money and technology to make a difference in the Philippines, Roque said.